Peakatrov/cram-o-matic_optimiser/README.md

 _Steel_ type.

 ### Special cases
-- There are a set of guaranteed Cram-o-matic combinations, which combine three of a certain item with any other item, as shown on [Serebii](https://www.serebii.net/swordshield/cram-o-matic.shtml).
+- There are a set of guaranteed Cram-o-Matic combinations, which combine three of a certain item with any other item, as shown on [Serebii](https://www.serebii.net/swordshield/cram-o-matic.shtml).
 This is order-dependent.
-- "Apricorn" items are designed for a specific use with the Cram-o-Matic, combining four apricorns to output Pokéballs, and hold 0 value when used outside that scenario.
+- _Apricorn_ items are designed for a specific use with the Cram-o-Matic, combining four apricorns to output Pokéballs, and hold 0 value when used outside that scenario.

 ## Optimising the Cram-o-Matic